dimagi/commcare-analytics/README.md

 - Login to superset as the admin user created in the last step.
 Note that you will need to update `AUTH_TYPE = AUTH_DB` to login as admin user. `AUTH_TYPE` should be otherwise set to `AUTH_OAUTH`.
 - Go to 'Data' -> 'Databases' or http://127.0.0.1:8088/databaseview/list/
 - Create a Database connection by clicking '+ DATABASE' button at the top.
+- The name of the DISPLAY NAME should be 'HQ Data' exactly, as this is the name by which this codebase refers to the postgres DB.

 OAuth integration should now start working.